mivd7/my-storylines/server/README.md

 - Run $ prisma deploy <br>
   -> deploys the prisma service and generates schema based on 'datamodel.prisma' file <br>
 <br>
-Congratulations, the server is now running on localhost:4466 and can be accessed through the prisma playground <br>
+Congratulations, the server is now running on localhost:4466 and can be accessed through the prisma playground.
+Start up the frontend to access it through the UI. <br>
 <br>

-How to start with generated set of dummy data: <br>
+# Generate dummy data (optional)
-Again inside the server folder, run '$ yarn generate' to start the story app with a hard-coded set of 20 opening lines by a dummy user 'Joep Meloen'.
+Again inside the server folder, run '$ yarn generate' to demo the story app with a hard-coded set of 20 opening lines by a dummy user 'Joep Meloen'.